18.104.22.168 Loading and Compiling Origin C Functions

 Loading and Compiling Origin C Function or Workspace

-Before you call your Origin C function from Origin, your function must be compiled and linked in the current Origin session.
+Before you call Origin C function from Origin, the function must be compiled and linked in the current Origin session.

 To programmatically compile and link a source file, or to programmatically build a workspace from a LabTalk script use the run.loadOC method of the LabTalk run object.